FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/05 Publish/publish.md

     ---

     A code of conduct defines the rules for how to engage in a co-creation community.
-It is based on a premise of an inclusive environment that respects all contributions.
+It is based on the premise of an inclusive environment that respects all contributions.

     [:octicons-arrow-right-24: Code of conduct template](https://github.com/probot/template/blob/master/CODE_OF_CONDUCT.md)